Kayak, Canoe, Paddle board

 Thames21 empowers communities to fight plastic, pollution and climate change impacts, reconnect with nature and bring London’s rivers back to life; London Youth Rowing provide opportunities for young people from across the Capital to experience the benefits of indoor and on water rowing and Mates in Mind support employers to start the conversation on mental health, challenging the taboo and improving cultures across UK work places.

 These charities, along with our other charity partners, enable Regatta London to thrive and help make a difference.
-Take up the challenge and support one of our many great charity partners which can be found on the charities page.

 Select An Activity